storaged-project/blivet-gui/README.md

 [libbytesize](https://github.com/storaged-project/libbytesize).
   * Clone the repo or download a [release tarball](https://github.com/storaged-project/blivet-gui/releases).
   * Run `sudo make install`
-  * Detailed instruction for manual installation for some distributions are available on the [Wiki](https://github.com/storaged-project/blivet-gui/wiki).
+  * Detailed instructions for manual installation for some distributions are available on the [Wiki](https://github.com/storaged-project/blivet-gui/wiki).

 ### Development